wp-plugins/mythumbshot/readme.txt

 === My thumbshot ===
-Tags: Website, Thumbnail, images, artViper
-Current Version: 1.1
+Tags: website, thumbnail, images, mythumbshot, thumbshot Current Version: 1.1
+Requires at least: 1.0
+Contributors: Mythumbshot,
+Tested up to: 1.1
 Stable tag: 1.1

-=== Mythumbshot ===
-Tags: website, thumbshot, thumb, thumbnail, images, mythumbshot

 == Description ==
-Mythumbahot enables you to display website thumbnail in your posts.
+Mythumbshot enables you to display website thumbnail in your posts.
 It using mythumbshot website thumbnail.

 == Features ==